 MCPS and Montgomery College (MC) have partnered to provide college credit options for college ready students via dual-enrollment opportunities.
 College ready students may take approved college courses at their high school (if offered), on the college campus, or online.
-All MCPS students may take college courses at no cost.
-All college courses taken and successfully completed will receive dual credit by counting toward college and high school credit.
+All MCPS students may participate in Dual Enrollment (DE) programmatic options that will allow them to complete at least two college courses at no cost during the fall and spring MC semesters depending on the identified DE option.
+Select degree programs will require the completion of more courses during the MC winter and/or summer semesters.
+All approved college courses taken and successfully completed will receive dual credit by counting toward college and high school credit.
 Approved higher level college credit courses will appear on the high school transcript as an advanced-level course, unless requested that it not be placed on the transcript during the enrollment process.
 There are special dual-enrollment programs that allow students the opportunity to earn an associate's degree from MC as well as a Maryland state diploma.
-More information about all dual enrollment programs is found below and at the following link: https://www.montgomeryschoolsmd.org/curriculum/partnerships/dual-enrollment.aspx.
+More information about all dual enrollment programs is found below and at the following link: www. montgomeryschoolsmd.org/curriculum/partnerships/dual-enrollment/.